Medium Reducers in React

 ?".

-Or if you have multiple callback wrapping each other you’ll wonder what state will be updated when you call it.
+If you have multiple callback wrapping each other, you’ll wonder what state will be updated when you call it.

 Maybe you’ll notice stale values because a callback was omitted from deps somewhere.
 You’ll have to trace back where the bug came from and that’s no fun.